-Under the Iraq Project, Scholar Rescue Fund Iraqi grantees were able to apply for several fellowship award-associated benefits.
-A grantee was eligible to apply for these benefits once he/she commenced the fellowship on a host campus.
-Scholars could continue to apply for these benefits as program alumni, provided that they remained in good standing with IIE-SRF and that funding was available.
+Under IIE-SRF’s Iraq Scholar Rescue Project, Iraqi fellows were able to apply for several opportunities, in addition to their fellowship grant.
+The scholar was eligible to apply for these benefits once s/he commenced the fellowship on a host campus.
+Program alumni were also able to apply for these benefits.

 Iraqi grantees were eligible to take group courses at English language or other key language institutes.

 IIE-SRF had funding available for scholars to attend and/or present research at academic conferences.

 Scholars who had documented expenses for the publication of books or papers in scientific/academic journals were eligible to receive up to $750 per calendar year as reimbursement for relevant costs, provided that the published material was original and of a high academic standard.